fenglinglwb/EDT/README.md

     pip install -r requirements.txt
     ```

-3. Download pretrained models from [One Drive]().
+3. Download pretrained models from [One Drive]() and put them into folder 'pretrained'.
 Models are named by
    ```shell
    task_model_data[__pretrain-task_pretrain-data]
    ```